Ghana kicks off coronavirus vaccination campaign with COVAX shots

 “I feel so good about taking the vaccine.
 It will protect me from contracting the virus from patients,” said Bernice Anaglatey, 42, who works in the COVID-19 intensive care unit at Accra’s Ridge Hospital as she queued for her shot.

+Drones from U.S.-based startup Zipline delivered some of the vaccines to Ghanaian health facilities, making the country the first in the world to use the technology on a national scale to deliver COVID-19 shots, the company said.

-Ghana was the first country to receive the vaccines under COVAX, which aims to deliver more than 1.3 billion vaccine doses to over 90 low- and middle-income countries by the end of the year, covering up to 20% of their populations.
+Ghana was also the first country to receive the vaccines under COVAX, which aims to distribute more than 1.3 billion vaccine doses to over 90 low- and middle-income countries by the end of the year, covering up to 20% of their populations.

-Only a handful of other African countries have started inoculations, with doses purchased bilaterally or received as donations.
+Only a handful of other African countries have started inoculations, with doses bought bilaterally or received as donations.

-Vaccine deliveries through the COVAX scheme are expected to accelerate this week with 11 million doses of the AstraZeneca-Oxford and Pfizer-BioNTech.
+Vaccine deliveries through the COVAX scheme are expected to accelerate this week with 11 million doses of AstraZeneca and Pfizer-BioNTech vaccines.

 Health authorities are also stepping up efforts to fight conspiracy theories around the vaccines.
 President Akufo-Addo and his wife were inoculated on Monday in an effort to boost public confidence in the vaccines. nL5N2KY0W2]